Why does the organisation allow bullying?

 - Believe it’s OK to bully as long as the work is done.

-- Enabled by their organization to bully.
+- Enabled by their organisation to bully.

 - They turn a blind eye to bullies because they’re ignorant or it reflects badly upon employer to denigrate and dismiss them (until they’re too hot to handle and then dismiss them.)